Can you still get pregnant with PCOS?

 Written by Terry Sullivan

 Women who have been diagnosed with polycystic ovary syndrome (PCOS) can definitely still get pregnant.
 If you have PCOS, you may find that you have infrequent or irregular periods which make it difficult to conceive.
 This is due to hormonal imbalance which can cause problems or prevent the growth and release of eggs from your ovaries (ovulation).
-You need to ovulate to get pregnant.
+Ovulation is essential to get pregnant.

 Due to an excess of androgen (male hormones), PCOS can also mean that you may experience mood changes, weight gain, hair loss from the head, acne and growth of unwanted hair.
 The weight gain might also be linked to increased levels of insulin.
 Sound familiar?
 Read on as we run through some actions that you can take now to increase your chances.